McMasterRS/lm_building-modern-SPAs/typography.md

             fontFamily: 'Roboto Condensed',
             fontWeight: 700,
         },
+        settingTitle: {
+			fontFamily: 'Roboto Condensed',
+			fontSize: '15pt',
 		},
+    },
 }

 export default themeOptions
 ```

 In this code snippet, we are defining the different typography variant that can be use in our application.
 The heading styles conform to the McMaster Digital Brand Standards.
-The `button` typography defines the font style to use for text located in buttons.
-We will cover styling buttons in a later section of this workshop.
+The `button` and `settingTitle` typographies define the font style to use for text located in buttons and setting titles respectively.
+We will cover styling buttons and setting pages in later sections of this workshop.

 ### Creating a Theme Provider
 Open the `_app.tsx_` file located in the `pages` directory and add the following import statements: